tkent198/modRSW_EnKF/README.md

 ```
 git pull https://github.com/tkent198/modRSW_EnKF.git
 ```

+Direct download:
+* click on the download link on the repository homepage [https://github.com/tkent198/modRSW_EnKF](https://github.com/tkent198/modRSW_EnKF) and save to desired directory.

 ### Running the code: basics
 To run a script (e.g., `fname.py`) from the terminal, ```cd``` to the ```modRSW_EnKF``` directory and enter the command: